gatsbyjs/gatsby/docs/docs/deploying-to-s3-cloudfront.md

 title: Deploying to S3/Cloudfront
 ---

-In this guide, we'll walk through how to host & publish your next Gatsby site to AWS using [S3](https://aws.amazon.com/s3/).
+In this guide, you'll walk through how to host & publish your next Gatsby site to AWS using [S3](https://aws.amazon.com/s3/).
 Additionally - but very recommended - you can add CloudFront, a global CDN to make your site _even faster_.

 ## Getting Started: AWS CLI